MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

 ## Import the model into Blender

 1. Open Blender.
-A new scene is automatically created.
+"When you open the app, a new scene is automatically created.

-2. Right-click the cube and delete it.
+2. Right-click the cube, and then select **Delete** to delete it.

     ![Delete cube](media/blender-delete-cube.png "Delete cube")